palletops/docker-golang-builder/README.md

 GOREPO=github.com/mrwilson/helixdns
 ```

-Running `docker build` on this `Dockerfile` results in an image that
-contains the helixdns executable in `/usr/local/bin`, and no golang
-compiler or sources.
+With this configuration, building your image with Docker (ie. `docker
+build`) will pull the code, build the binaries, install them in
+`/usr/local/bin`, and set them to run when the image launches.
+The
+final image will not contain the Go toolchain or the source code.

 ## License